antoninfaure/ML-higgs/README.md

 In order to run the other prediction algorithms we implemented, please follow the following instructions:
 - to run least squares, ridge regression, logistic regression, and regularized logistic regression (without the 4-fold split) : run the script run_all_models.ipynb
 - to tun logistic regression and regularized logistic regression with the 4-fold data splitting : run ML_Project_1_2.ipynb

+## Report:

+A 2 page scientific report describes the most relevant feature engineering techniques and implementations that we worked on, and explains how and why these techniques improved our predictions.